NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The loss rate $\gamma_n / 2\pi$.

 Meep also supports a somewhat unusual polarizable medium, a Lorentzian susceptibility with a random noise term added into the damped-oscillator equation at each point.
 This can be used to directly model thermal radiation in both the [far field](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.93.213905) and the [near field](http://math.mit.edu/~stevenj/papers/RodriguezIl11.pdf).
 Note, however that it is more efficient to compute far-field thermal radiation using Kirchhoff's law of radiation, which states that emissivity equals absorptivity.
-Near-field thermal radiation can usually be [computed more efficiently](http://math.mit.edu/~stevenj/papers/RodriguezRe13-heat.pdf) using frequency domain techniques, e.g. via [SCUFF-EM](http://homerreid.dyndns.org/scuff-EM/).
+Near-field thermal radiation can usually be [computed more efficiently](http://math.mit.edu/~stevenj/papers/RodriguezRe13-heat.pdf) using frequency-domain methods, e.g. via [SCUFF-EM](http://homerreid.dyndns.org/scuff-EM/).

 **`noisy-lorentzian-susceptibility` or `noisy-drude-susceptibility`**